alexhuang91/sp12/hw4/README.md

     <td><tt>similarity(text, text)</tt></td>
     <td><tt>real</tt></td>
     <td>
-        Returns a number that indicates how similar the two arguments are.
+        Returns a number between 0 and 1 that indicates how similar the two arguments are.
-        The range of the result is zero (indicating that the two strings are completely dissimilar) to one (indicating that the two strings are identical).
+        Zero indicates that the two strings are completely dissimilar, 1 that they are identical.
     </td>
   </tr>
   <tr>